cybergarage/go-redis/doc/examples.md

 ```
 make install
 ```
 The example server is compiled and installed to your GO_PATH/bin directory.
-The example server supports major Redis commands, your can run YCSB (Yahoo!
+The example server supports major Redis commands, so you can run YCSB (Yahoo!
 Cloud Serving Benchmark) to the example server as the following.

 ```
 YCSB Client 0.17.0